AdobeDocs/experience-manager-learn.en/help/forms/document-services/using-fragments-in-output-service-watched-folder.md

 ---
-title: Using fragments in output service
+title: Using fragments in output service with watched folder
 description: Generate pdf documents with fragments residing in crx repository
 feature: Output Service
 version: 6.4,6.5